Table of Contents

 What if the truck driver was an independent contractor?

 Independent contractor status does not necessarily shield the trucking company from liability.
 Kansas courts recognize the concept of apparent agency—if the company held itself out as operating the truck or controlled the driver's work, the company may be liable for the driver's negligence even if the driver is technically independent.
+Under Colorado law, C.R.S. § 8-2-104 addresses employer liability for employee negligence, and courts apply similar principles to apparent agency situations.
 Additionally, the trucking company may be liable for negligent hiring, retention, or supervision if it failed to verify the driver's qualifications or had prior notice of safety violations.
+Given that large truck crashes killed 5,936 people nationwide in 2023 according to NHTSA, and hours-of-service violations appeared in 18% of fatal truck crashes, companies have a duty to ensure drivers meet safety standards.
+Trucking companies carrying commercial liability insurance of at least $750,000 often have resources to conduct thorough background checks and monitor compliance with federal regulations.

 What if I was partially at fault for the accident?